-WP Clips contains a core Clip folder and a custom Clip folder.
+WP Clips builds a Clips directory, containing a core Clip folder and a custom Clip folder.
 The core Clip includes a core-functions file (PHP) which is used for adding WordPress core functions, while the custom Clip includes style (CSS), script (JS) and functions (PHP) files for adding and editing content-related custom code (i.e. for customizing themes and plugins).

 Code is added directly to files within the Clip folders –

-The files can be edited with your preferred code editor, either locally, via FTP (or file manager), or from within the WordPress plugin editor.
-Shortcuts to both core and custom Clips are provided under the admin Plugins menu.
+The files can be edited with your preferred code editor, either locally, via FTP (or file manager), or download and install the WP Clips v3 Clips Editor to edit the custom Clip with the default WordPress Plugin Editor.

 You can also add folders, included/enqueued files and other content to each Clip.
 There’s really no limit to what you include or how you use it.